 Pediatric infectious disease and pediatric pulmonology consultations should be considered in such cases.

-Ventilator-associated pneumonia is usually managed by a multidisciplinary team that includes an intensivist, pulmonologist, respiratory therapy, ICU nurse, dietitian, pharmacist, and thoracic surgeon.
+Ventilator-associated pneumonia is usually managed by an interprofessional team that includes an intensivist, pulmonologist, respiratory therapy, ICU nurse, dietitian, pharmacist, and thoracic surgeon.
 The key with VAP is to reduce the risk by enforcing preventive techniques in patient care.
 All the modifiable risk factors should be addressed such as endotracheal and tracheostomy suctioning, use of gastric acid modifying agents, enteral nutrition, hand washing and single use of equipment.
 The supine position should be avoided, and one should minimize transport of the patient in and out of the ICU.
 The cuff pressure of the endotracheal tube should be at 20 mmHg or above, to help prevent passage of oropharyngeal contents into the lower airways.
 The pharmacist should ensure that the right antibiotics are selected and that there is a recycling of the medications to avoid the development of resistant organisms.
 The patient must be fed enterally whenever possible.
 Finally, there should be protocols for weaning and early extubation in order to avoid VAP.
 (Level V)

 In general, VAP is associated with a higher mortality when the patient has numerous comorbidities.
 However, younger patients with no additional organ involvement do tend to have a good prognosis without any major sequelae.
 Higher mortality rates have been reported in older patients, diabetics, those with COPD, smokers and poor functional status.
 (Level V)